 Mountaineering is incredible, the views are insane – the alpenglow at dawn and dusk is often indescribable.
 Sometimes you feel like you’re the only people in the world.
 A beautiful silence or hiss of the wind.
 You can climb any line up any peak and pick any line to ski, with fresh tracks guaranteed.
 Mountains make us feel insignificant amongst their magnificence.
 But they’re not to be underestimated.
 I know firsthand how they can humble humans, all too often causing injury or death.

 To safely enter and climb mountains, you must do the appropriate courses and/ or be guided until confident and educated.
 Glacier travel is dangerous to the untrained eye.
-As for avalanches, if you don’t know already, they are the biggest cause of death off-piste, with over 150 deaths per year, 90 per cent of which are human triggered.
+As for avalanches, if you don’t know already, they are the biggest cause of death off-piste, with over 150 deaths per year, 90 percent of which are human-triggered.

 It’s also essential to have the knowledge, skills and experience for backcountry ski travel.
-There are so many variables that affect the snowpack conditions such as sun, wind, rain, aspect, angle, elevation, storm cycles, terrain, the list goes on.
+There are so many variables that affect the snowpack conditions such as sun, wind, rain, aspect, angle, elevation, storm cycles, terrain, and the list goes on.
 Once you cross under the rope there’s no ski patrol to determine safety or perform avalanche bombing for you.
 You must have a beacon, shovel and probe and know how to use them.
 Because ultimately, knowing how to perform a burial rescue is crucial to saving your friends from suffocating to death.

-It’s not uncommon for mountaineers to ditch these items to save weight, particularly in Summer when heavy snow events are less frequent – and most slopes being icy at best.
+It’s not uncommon for mountaineers to ditch these items to save weight, particularly in Summer when heavy snow events are less frequent – and most slopes are icy at best.
 I do not condone or condemn this decision for I am guilty of it.
 Most avalanches occur on slopes with angles between thirty and forty-five degrees and for climbers forty-five-degree slopes aren’t very exciting, but we certainly travel through these zones on each peak.
 As for skiers, this is the exact terrain you will skin up and want to make turns down.

 Male climbers under the age of twenty-five are the higher percentile of deaths and to my frustration; I’m often reminded of this sad truth by older people I meet in alpine huts.
 There’s an accepted risk that we climbers, may fall or get caught in an avalanche with no expectations that our partners will dig us out.
 That’s where making smart decisions on travel and techniques used to match the conditions and terrain come into play, along with a hint of luck.